Edible Photo Instructions

 All of our toppers can be ordered for delivery the next working day, or you can choose how quickly (or slowly!) you need it to arrive.
 You will need to know what size and shape your cake is going to be.
 We suggest you order the icing about half an inch, or a couple of centimetres smaller than your cake.
-For example you would buy the 7.5 inch icing for an 8 inch cake.
+For example you would buy the 7.5 inch square icing for an 8 inch square cake.
 It can be trimmed to fit, so if you don't see the exact size then order one slightly larger than your cake and just let us know how big to print your picture.
 Bear in mind that a cake can shrink while baking so it may come out smaller than the tin size.
-But also remember that the icing covering can then add a few millimetres to the finished size.
+But also remember that any covering you add, such as sugar-paste, can then add a few millimetres to the finished size.

 We now have a range of cakes and cupcakes to decorate yourself that include the cake and the printed icing.
 Order any of these and you will receive everything you need.

 Prepare Your Cake